absmach/magistrala-docs/docs/dashboards/controls.md

 title: Controls
 ---

-Control cards are interactive widgets that allow users to **send commands** to connected devices via a channel.
-These cards help control IoT devices directly from the dashboard.
+Control cards are interactive widgets that allow users to **send commands** to connected devices through a channel.
+These cards facilitate direct control of IoT devices from the dashboard.

 There are two main types of **Control Cards**:

 1. **Switch Cards** - Used for **boolean values** (ON/OFF).
-2. **Slider Cards** - Used for **numeric values** (e.g., adjusting voltage or temperature).
+2. **Slider Cards** - Used for **numeric values** (e.g. adjusting voltage or temperature).

 ---